h2o/h2o/deps/mruby/doc/guides/debugger.md

 (foo.rb:1) delete
 ```

-This will delete all the breakpoints.
+This will delete all of the breakpoints.

 ```
 (foo.rb:1) delete 1 3